puzzle/pcts/docs/src/development/gen_guidelines.md

 ```

 ### Types
+The type should answer the Question 'What kind of change was made?', e.g. a fix or a new CI workflow.

 The type must be one of the following:
 - `feat`: A new feature in the software the user uses
 - `fix`: A bug fix in the software the user uses